DerBrunoIR/nBody/README.md

 # N-Body simulation

-My fellow student Lennart and I decided to implement a solver for the [n body](https://en.wikipedia.org/wiki/N-body_simulation) problem, using Euler iteration, as our free project.
+In 2022, Lennart and I decided to implement a solver for the [n body](https://en.wikipedia.org/wiki/N-body_simulation) problem, using Euler iteration, as our free project.
 Mathesis is a course for beginners to learn programming in Python and includes a project of choice as final homework.
 We both developed individually a N-body simulation using different technologies.